-We work with farmers like you to help you figure out how to reach your goals and how to obtain funding to help get you there.
+We work with farmers and regional organizations like you to help you figure out how to reach your goals and how to obtain funding to help get you there.
 We specialize in helping to apply for the VAPG and other federal funding programs, and creating the supporting documents required.
 Typically, the process is the most helpful part of our services because we try to challenge you to think about your business in different ways.
 So, while we want to help you apply for and win a grant, we also want to help you think critically about your business and projects.

 Helping you secure the right amount of grant funding it important to us.
 We have been highly successful with widely diverse clients throughout the U.S. securing millions of dollars in federal grants as well as several million in non-federal funds.